Brief Description of Concentration

 - English 10: Literature Today

 - English 20: Literary Forms

 - English 10, English 20, and English 97 are concentration requirements and are designed to provide a common foundation for concentrators.
-Students are also welcome to enroll in or apply for admission to any English class, including creative writing workshops and other courses taught by English Department faculty, like Humanities 10 and an exciting array of General Education courses.
-Visit the course listings on our website to see our exciting offerings!
-We welcome you to chat with us about where to find your favorite authors or the topics and issues that are on your mind in our classrooms.
+Students are also welcome to enroll in or apply for admission to any English class, including creative writing workshops and other courses taught by English Department faculty such as Humanities 10 or our exciting array of General Education courses.
+Visit the course listings on our website to see our offerings.
+We welcome you to chat with us about where to start in our creative writing program and how to find courses featuring your favorite authors, genres, or themes.

-Some of our alumni have written about their time in the English Department, and we invite you to view their experiences here: https://english.fas.harvard.edu/alumni-features-and-careers.
+Some of our alumni have written about their time in the English Department.
+We invite you to view their experiences here: https://english.fas.harvard.edu/alumni-features-and-careers.